benbrastmckie/VSCodium/README.md

 ```

 Once this information has been provided, you should be able to push the changes that you make up to your repository so that they are available to pull down anywhere.

+You will be notified on your GitHub repository if new commits have been added to the original repository.
+If you want to update your fork to include these changes, click `Sync Fork` in your GitHub repository (this is not necessary).

 ### Option 2: Git CLI